Where is Nongriat?

 Both the home-stays are extremely basic fare.
-In case you are looking for luxury, consider taking a day-trek only.
+In case you are looking for luxury, consider limiting yourself to a day-trek.
 When I say basic, I mean just that.
-If lack of television, internet or/and gadgetry wonders perturb you, look elsewhere.
+If the lack of television, internet or/and gadgetry wonders perturb you, look elsewhere.

 I stayed at the village guesthouse.
-It does not have a fan, heater etc. The washrooms do not have taps.
+This Nongriat accomodation does not have a fan, heater etc. The washrooms do not have taps.
 The water has to be filled in buckets, from the hand-pump outside and taken to the washroom.

 Alright, I’ll be honest; even the electricity is a guest here!

 Food: Food is simple and rustic.
 You might need to understand that it cannot be gourmet fare, given the circumstances.
 Three kilometers down into nothingness, life cannot be as fancy and random as one might be habitual of back home.
 One cannot suddenly demand ‘vada-pav’ or onion-bhajias.

 During my stay, breakfast options were porridge, egg, Maggi (noodles).
 Lunch was simple daal (lentil is referred to as that in India)-rice-vegetable fare and dinner was veg/non-veg curry and khasi style rice.

 If you ask me, I am happy anywhere if I get an unlimited supply of ‘chai’.

 Traveller-tip: [To be on the safer side, carry some of your own food.
 For example, I carried a small pack of corn-flakes, coffee pouches, cookies and some fruits.]

 Double Decker Living Root Bridges

 These are natural wonders engineered by mankind and executed by Nature.
 A tree from the family called Ficus Elastica has its roots matted with pebbles, planks, logs, and is directed to grow horizontally towards the other bank.
 These bridges have been around for years and have stood the test of time (frequent rains and floods too), and embody the tribal spirit of resilience and resourcefulness.

 Beyond the village guest-house, across the stream is this region where the villagers have their agricultural land.
 There is forest and trails much beyond the area where the village-settlement lies.